PR director receives staff award

 A mass communications graduate of Taylor University, Beeson spent three years at Indiana State University as its coordinator of broadcast relations before joining Northwestern’s staff in 1986.
 During his tenure at NWC, the public relations office has grown from a single person to a staff of five that has produced award-winning publications and websites.

-“Duane is a quiet, steady leader of integrity,” wrote PR staff member Tamara Fynaardt in her nomination of Beeson.
+“Duane is a steady leader of integrity,” wrote PR staff member Tamara Fynaardt in her nomination of Beeson.
 “He sets a tremendous example as someone who believes in Northwestern’s mission and tenaciously works to further it.”

 In another letter nominating Beeson for the award, Dr. Laird Edman, a professor in the psychology department, called the PR director well-respected and praised his consistent, tireless service, enthusiasm and professionalism.